vechain/veworld-mock/README.md

-VeWorld Mock replaces those functions with its own implementation, meaning that VeWorld browser wallet is not needed to be installed when running playwright tests, and the mock implementations of these functions can be configured to suit the test scenario, through a mock client.
+VeWorld Mock replaces those functions with its own implementation, meaning that VeWorld browser wallet is not needed to be installed when running playwright tests, and the mock implementations of these functions can be configured to suit the test scenario.

 ## Installation